Donald Trump Exonerates Himself In Unusual Third-Person Tweet

 Donald Trump exonerated himself from anything “wrong or illegal” in an early morning social media message on Wednesday.
-The president referenced his former campaign manager Corey Lewandowski’s testimony on Tuesday and Fox & Friends in a third-person tweet saying that he had been cleared of any crimes.
+The president referenced his former campaign manager Corey Lewandowski’s testimony on Tuesday and Fox & Friends in a third-person tweet, saying that he had been cleared of any crimes.

 “As Corey Lewandowski stated very clearly yesterday in front of the House Judiciary Committee, President Trump didn’t do anything wrong or illegal,” he tweeted.